-The OMR assesses the effectiveness of a member firm's internal quality control systems, including compliance with professional standards such as ISQC 1.
-A QMR is performed every three years with an update being performed in the intervening years.
-The aim of the update is to monitor progress on the remediation of any control issues and assess the impact of any new developments on the internal quality control systems.
-Control issues identified during the QMR are specified as either 'meriting attention' or 'requiring immediate action'.
-The QMR is led and resourced from another PwC Network firm.
+A full QMR is performed every three years with an update being performed in the intervening years.
+The updates monitor progress on remediation of any control issues raised in the last full review and assess the impact of any new developments on the internal quality control systems.
+The QMR is led and resourced from other PwC Network firms.

-PwC UK was last subject to a QMR in 2011.
-The QMR team identified three control issues.
-None of the control issues raised were viewed as creating the possibility of engagements not being compliant with applicable professional standards.
-The update QMR performed in 2012 confirmed that two of the control issues had been addressed and the third was in the process of being completed.
-No new control issues were noted aside from those already identified by the firm's regulators and from our own ISQC (UK&I) 1 testing.
+PwC UK was last subject to a full QMR in 2011.
+The QMR team identified three control issues for the firm to address.
+None of these was assessed as likely to lead to engagements not being in compliance with relevant standards.
+The 2013 update OMR confirmed that all of these control issues had been addressed by the firm.
+The update QMR did not identify any new control issues that had not already been identified by the firm's regulators or our own ISQC (UK&I) 1 testing.

-- (ii) Engagement Compliance Reviews Within Assurance, PwC UK carries out independent reviews at the individual engagement level known as the Engagement Compliance Reviews (ECR).
-The key features of the ECR are as follows: - a review of completed audit engagements of individuals in the firm who sign audit reports (known as Responsible Individuals) - a review of completed non-audit engagements - all Responsible Individuals are subject to review of their audit work at least once every three years in accordance with the ICAEW Audit Regulations, but such reviews may be more frequent due to the nature of the clients being reviewed (e.g. certain high-profile clients are reviewed more frequently) - engagement leaders who perform non-audit work are subject to review at least once every five years but, depending on the nature of the non-audit work performed, the engagement leader may be reviewed more frequently - the programme is conducted annually

-- reviews are led by experienced partners supported by directors and managers who are independent from the office and business unit that performs the work and the engagement leader being reviewed - follow-up reviews take place if deficiencies have been identified - adverse findings are taken into consideration in determining the reward and promotion of Responsible Individuals and of non-audit engagement leaders - the results are reported to the Assurance Executive, the Executive Board of PwC UK and PwC International.
+(ii) Engagement Compliance Reviews

+The key features of the annual ECR programme are as follows:

+- a review of completed audit engagements of individuals in the firm who are authorised to sign audit reports (known as Responsible Individuals) - an audit engagement of each Responsible Individual is reviewed at least once every three years as required by Audit Regulations, although the frequency increases where we target higher profile clients - a review of completed non-audit engagements - engagement leaders who perform non-audit work are reviewed at least once every five years but, depending on the nature of the non-audit work performed, the engagement leader may be reviewed more frequently - engagement reviews are led by experienced partners, supported by teams of directors and managers who are all independent of the office, business unit and engagement leader being reviewed - follow-up reviews take place if deficiencies have been identified - adverse findings are taken into consideration in determining the reward and promotion of engagement leaders - results are reported to the Assurance Executive, the Executive Board of PwC UK and PwC International.

-148 audit engagements (2011: 163) were reviewed in 2012, covering 38% (2011: 46%) of the firm's Responsible Individuals.
-93 non-audit engagements (2011: 75) were also reviewed.
+166 audit engagements (2012: 148) were reviewed in 2013, covering 43% (2012: 38%) of the firm's Responsible Individuals.
+80 non-audit engagements (2012: 93) were also reviewed.